maczniak/dev_diary/reading/programming_rust.md

 These are called *tuple variants*.
 Like tuple structs, these constructors are functions that create new values.
 Enums can also have *struct variants*.
 In all, Rust has three kinds of enum variant, echoing the three kinds of struct.
- All constructors and fields of a public enum are aitomatically public.<br>
+ All constructors and fields of a public enum are automatically public.<br>
 In memory, enums with data are stored as a small integer *tag*, plus enough memory to hold all the fields of the largest variant.
 However, Rust makes no promises about enum layout.<br>